redtexts/texts/goldner_2003_same_movie.md

-not to this day exist for Elbaum and his friends: the question of whether the Russian Revolution died in 1921 (Kronstadt) or 1927 (defeat of the Left Opposition) (in Elbaum's milieu the choice was between 1953 (death of Stalin) and 1956 (Khruschev's speech to the 20th Party Congress)).
+not to this day exist for Elbaum and his friends: the question of whether the Russian Revolution died in 1921 (Kronstadt) or 1927 (defeat of the Left Opposition) (in Elbaum's milieu the choice was between 1953 (death of Stalin) and 1956 (Khrushchev's speech to the 20th Party Congress)).
 "Eurocentrics" that we were, we took note of Stalin's treacherous and disastrous China policy in 1927 (which Mao tse-tung at the time had criticized from the right); of Stalin's treacherous and